-Simply put, rotational feeding is the practice of regularly switching out your pet's food.
-Some pet owners may switch their pets' food weekly, whereas they may rotate meals daily on the more extreme side.
+Simply put, rotational feeding is the practice of regularly changing your dog or cat's food.
+Some pet owners may switch their pets' food weekly, whereas others may rotate meals daily on the more extreme side.

 The types of meals can change by texture (i.e. wet, dry kibble, gently cooked), or by ingredients, such as the protein sources.
 By changing up the ingredients, you can change the flavour profile of your pet's meal, which may be more enticing and exciting for your pets!